Improving trial generalizability using observational studies: Real Data Application

+We compare the proposed estimators with other ATE estimators, same as in the simulation studies.
+For sieves estimators, the basis functions are the first and second-order moments of the four covariates.
+We select a subsample using 1:10 matching based on the observed covariate and combine the RCT and matched OS samples for fitting outcome regression in the ACW-b(S) and ACW-b(S$^{O}$) methods.
+Bootstrap variance estimation is applied to estimate the standard errors.

-The results indicate that in the RCT sample there is a 8.3\% decrease in the risk of recurrence for adjuvant chemotherapy over observation.
-The IPSW, CW, and ACW estimators, which utilized RWE sample information, show a $9\%-11\%$ decrease in the risk of recurrence.
+Table \ref{tab:Summary} (b) reports the results.
+The results indicate that in the RCT sample, there is an $8.3 $ \% decrease in the risk of recurrence for adjuvant chemotherapy over observation.
+The IPSW, AIPSW, AIPSW(S), SBW, ACW-t(S) and ACW-t(S$^{O}$) estimators, which utilized OS covariate information, show a $9\%-14\%$ decrease in the risk of recurrence.
 However, the causal effect is not significant according to the 95\% confidence interval.
-The ACW estimator with the method of sieves gives an estimate of 17\% risk decrease; the risk difference is significant at $0.05$ level.
-The difference between the nonparametric ACW estimator and other adjusted estimators is because the former has second order polynomials selected and used for both calibration and outcome regression, which also indicates that the sampling score and outcome mean functions used in IPSW, CW, and ACW estimators are likely to be misspecified.
-The bootstrap variance estimates are not distinctive from one another, which is consistent with our simulation results that there is no clear improvement in efficiency for binary outcomes.
-All of the RWE-adjusted estimators have deeper decline in recurrence risk compared to the trial-based Naive estimator, which suggests that the causal risk difference in the target population is larger than the one of the RCT sample, i.e. the effect of adjuvant chemotherapy is more profound in the real world population.
+By leveraging the predictive power of the OS sample, the ACW-b(S) and ACW-b(S$^{O}$) estimators give an estimate of $17\%$ risk decrease, which is significant at $0.05$ level.
+Moreover, the ACW-t(S$^{O}$) and ACW-b(S$^{O}$) estimators gain efficiency by focusing on outcome predictors, compared to ACW-t(S) and ACW-b(S).
+All of the sampling score corrected estimators have steeper declines in recurrence risk compared to the naive estimator, which suggests that the causal risk difference in the target population is larger than the one of the RCT sample, i.e., the effect of adjuvant chemotherapy is more profound in the real patient population.